 2.5.4.
 Resource Creation

 The ADS will enter into data creation projects where a significant resource is identified as missing.
-For example, the OASIS project with Historic England and Historic Environment Scotland, provides index level data for all archaeological interventions and associated unpublished reports..
+For example, the OASIS project provides index level data for all archaeological interventions and associated unpublished reports.

 2.6.
 Rights Management